OlesiaV/sdl_evolution/proposals/NNNN-Updates-in-Mobile-and-HMI-APIs-for-RevSDL.md

 ## Motivation

-To extend RSDL functionality and obtain SEAT, HMI_SETTINGS and AUDIO remote-control modules of the vehicle using passenger's remote-control mobile application.
+To extend RSDL functionality and obtain "SEAT", "HMI_SETTINGS" and "AUDIO" remote-control modules of the vehicle using passenger's remote-control mobile application.
 The proposed solution will allow passenger remotely control seats incline and massage options, choose units for displaying temperature and distance, display modes, choose audio source, control volume.

 ## Proposed solution